nishchalb/nishchalb.github.io/content/posts/godot_building_better_movement.md

 There's no reason we have to limit ourselves to a constant acceleration (and therefore linear velocity changes).
 If we drew curves in the attack and release section of our ADSR graph, how should they look to accomplish our goals?

 We want velocity to react quickly when the player presses and releases an input, so the initial increase/decrease in velocity should happen quickly.
-The change in velocity can move more slowly after the input has been held/released for a while, giving the player more time before the maximum velocty for expressiveness.
+The change in velocity can move more slowly after the input has been held/released for a while, giving the player more time before the maximum velocity for expressiveness.
 So, we want something like this:

 ![Responsive and expressive ASDR](/godot_movement/adsr_good.png)